skeeto/passphrase2pgp/README.md

     $ passphrase2pgp -u "Real Name <name@example.com>" | gpg --import

-**Either `-u` or `-l` is required.** The `-u` argument supplies a user ID string for the key to be generated.
-The `-l` option loads a previously generated key for use in other operations (signatures, print an ASCII-armored public key, etc.).
+**Either `-u` or `-l` is required.**

+* The `-u` option supplies the user ID string for the key to be generated.
+If `-u` is missing, the `REALNAME` and `EMAIL` environmental variables are used to construct a user ID, but only if both are present.

+* The `-l` option loads a previously generated key for use in other operations (signatures, print an ASCII-armored public key, etc.).

 There are two modes of operation: key generation (`-K`, default) and detached signatures (`-S`).
 Use `-h` for a complete option listing: